Shropshire: Towns and villages

 Shropshire has no cities, but 22 towns, of which two can be considered major.
 Telford is the largest town in the county with a population of 138,241 (which is approximately 30% of the total Salopian populace); whereas the county town of Shrewsbury has a lower, but still sizeable population of 71,715 (15%).
 The other sizeable towns are Oswestry, Bridgnorth, Newport and Ludlow.
 The historic town of Wellington now makes up part of the Telford conurbation.
 The majority of the other settlements can be classed as villages or towns such as Much Wenlock or Whitchurch.
 Several villages have larger populations than the smallest town, Clun.
 The largest of these, Bayston Hill, is the 10th most populous settlement in the county.
 The names of several villages close to the border are of Welsh origin, such as Gobowen and Selattyn.

 The larger settlements are primarily concentrated in a central belt that roughly follows the A5/M54 roadway.
 Other settlements are concentrated on rivers, for example Bridgnorth and Ironbridge on the Severn, or Ludlow on the Teme, as these waterways were historically vital for trade and a supply of water.

 The town of Telford was created by the merger and expansion of older, small towns to the north and east of The Wrekin.
 These towns now have sizeable populations that now make up the population of Telford: Wellington (20,430), Madeley (17,935), Dawley (11,399) and Oakengates (8,517), but the Telford and Wrekin borough towns incentive aims to make Oakengates into the largest of the towns.

 Historically, all or parts of the towns of Halesowen, Smethwick and Oldbury, as well as the Quinton suburb of Birmingham, were in Shropshire.

 Politics

 Parliamentary constituencies

+The county has five parliamentary constituencies.
+In the July 2024 General Election, two returned Conservative MPS, two Labour and one Liberal Democrat.